-The book W.G.
-Zebald.
-Air War and Literature launches a new series by ist publishing, which presents interdisciplinary researches on war and culture — warning books series.
+The book continues a new series by ist publishing that presents interdisciplinary research on war and culture — warning books.

 Publishing house: ist publishing

-Author of the foreword to the Ukrainian edition, compiler of the warning books series: Boris Filonenko
+Author of the foreword to the Ukrainian-language edition, compiler of the warning books series: Borys Filonenko

 Printing house: Kolo